orchid00/git_for_humans/007_resources.md

 - Learning paths github [https://services.github.com/on-demand/resources/learning-path/](https://services.github.com/on-demand/resources/learning-path/)
 - Ten Simple Rules for Taking Advantage of Git and GitHub - PLOS Computational Biology [https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4945047/](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4945047/)
 - Thinking to use [Git and Dropbox?](https://github.com/anishathalye/git-remote-dropbox) read first, [Git and Onedrive have similiar issues](https://www.permikkelsen.dk/how-to-host-your-git-repository-on-onedrive.html) be aware first.
 As a general rule any cloud storage that is directly synchronising should first have a level of exclusions, and you need to be aware of time lapses in sync.
+- The octocat was created using [https://myoctocat.com/](https://myoctocat.com/) and you can get inspired by the [Octodex](https://octodex.github.com/) Family.
+My favourites are the [adacats](https://octodex.github.com/images/Adacats.png).

 [![Creative Commons License](https://i.creativecommons.org/l/by/4.0/88x31.png)](http://creativecommons.org/licenses/by/4.0/)